“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us by glory and virtue.”

 Ancient Greeks used this word for the function of polytheism (Greek and Roman religion that there are many gods).
 “Godliness” carries a technical meaning in the New Testament; it has the idea to function in God’s plan.
 It is our devotion to God based on the provisions of God for the Christian.

 “Godliness” carries the opposite idea than religion.
-Godliness is true and real spiritual relation to God.
+Godliness is a true and real spiritual relation to God.
 Religion relates more to outward acts of religious observance or ceremony.
 Godliness, on the other hand, cherishes the will of God.

 When we put “godliness” with the preposition “that,” we get the idea of living the whole Christian life before God.
 This includes both the Spirit-filled life and growth in the principles and application of the Christian life.
 In other words, this involves everything God expects of us in the Christian life.
 This is the entire structure of Christian living.
 God provided everything that pertains to living in time.